phongduong/my-portfolio/data/posts/covid-19-is-the-best-thing-happened-to-me-in-2020.md

 date: 2020-09-14T04:44:44.417Z
 tag: personal
 ---
-2020 is a weird year.
-In the New Year, I had a list of plans.
-I believed it would be a great year and I could complete all my plans.

-Suddenly, COVID-19 came and everything changed.
-I heard news about death everyday.
-People around me lost their job or had pay cut.

-Everything was still fine to me.
-I was lucky to keep my job and get full salary.
-I didn't have to work from home.

 I like learning and creating new things.
 I have a lot of ideas and personal projects I want to create.
-The list is getting longer everyday.
-But I procrastinated to work on my project.
-After my full-time job, I was exhausted.
+The list is getting longer everyday but I procrastinated to work on and not completed one of the projects.
+Because after my full-time job, I was exhausted.
 I tried to work a bit every night.
 Someday I didn't do anything.
-My project had a little progress but I almost felt like giving up.
+My project still had a little progress but I almost felt like giving up and moving to a new thing.
+I know that was not good and I would create nothing in the end

+Suddenly, COVID-19 pandemic came and everything changed.
+I heard news about death everyday.
+People had to work from home.
+Some lost their job or had pay cut.
+I was lucky to keep my job and get full salary.
+I didn't have to work from home.

+I heard bad news everyday: the infected cases and death increase.
+I not only wished the pandemic to end early but also thought about me.
+I wondered what if this pandemic continues and I would lose my job, what if I die tomorrow and completed the list.

- One day, my grandpa got sick and almost died.
-I thought I may lost him.
+I thought so much about these scenarios.
+It may happen to me.
+Until one day, my grandpa got sick and almost died.
+I thought I would lose him.
 Fortunately, he recovered and be in good health now.
-After this event, I wanted to have more time with my grandpa as well as my family.
+At that time, I decided I would quit my job.
+I made that decision because I wanted to spend more time with my grandpa as well as my family.
+I also wanted to focus to execute my ideas and create projects.

-I also thought about me.
-What if one day I never get up and do things I want?
-Maybe it is tomorrow.
+Before I clicked the send email button, I was afraid